There are multiple ways to highlight and annotate your scores in Enote.

 The Lasso Tool lets you reposition one or more annotations on the page.
 Just circle any items you wish to move to “grab” them with the lasso, then adjust their placement by dragging.

-It is important to understand that annotations made on Digital Scores are linked to measures.
+It is important to understand that annotations made on Digital Editions are linked to measures.
 This ensures that your markings stay in the right place, regardless of the screen resolution or paper dimensions they are displayed in.
 You will notice a subtle highlight appear over your score when making or moving annotations, which shows the measure being used as an anchor point:

 If you would like to make smaller annotations, you can also use the pinch action to zoom in on a specific section of the score.